esummers1/orbit-simulator/README.md

 - '}': increase drawn size of entities
 - '{': decrease drawn size of entities
 - 'r': reset drawn size of entities to real scale

+Click, drag and release to 'shoot' an entity into the simulation, using the currently selected body.